 How To Choose The Best Soap for Sensitive Skin

-A few things to look for when trying to find a safe for sensitive skin laundry detergent is that the soap is fragrance free, no foaming agents, and liquid.
-Liquid laundry detergents are less likely to leave behind residue and build up on clothes and towels, making it easier to keep your skin from becoming irritated.
+A few things to look for when trying to find a laundry detergent that is safe for sensitive skin is that the soap is fragrance free, has no foaming agents, and liquid rather than powder.
+Liquid laundry detergents are less likely to leave behind residue and build up on clothes and towels, making it easier to prevent skin irritation.

 Foaming agents are counterproductive because it is actually harder to get clothes that have been introduced to foam completely rinsed.
-While everyone loves playing with different pleasing scents, the chemicals used to create said scents can cause flare-ups when you suffer from a skin condition, so they are best avoided to prevent a rash from detergent.
+While everyone loves playing with different pleasing scents, the chemicals used to create said scents can cause flare-ups when you suffer from a skin condition, so it is best to avoid them if you prefer to prevent any rashes from detergent.

 Consider Making Your Own Laundry Detergent

 If you have eczema, psoriasis, rosacea or sensitive skin, making your own laundry detergent could be an ideal option for you.
-If you do not want to try, or have already tried, the detergents on our list, consider making your own homemade detergent for sensitive skin.
+If you do not want to try, or have already tried the detergents on our list, consider making your own homemade laundry detergent for sensitive skin.